gebv/pikchr/cmd/md2pikchrs/README.md

 - create code block with language `pikchr`
 - after the language name, everything that will be specified will be the name of the generated file (before line break).
+- manually add img in your markdown text with a previously known path to the file of interest

 Nothing will be generated - not specified file name
 <pre>